 - ERC1644 which splits out controller operation functionality.

-Taken together, the ERC1400 security token standards provide document management, error signalling, gate keeper (operator) access control, off-chain data injection, issuance / redemption semantics and expose partially fungible subsets of a token holders balance.
+Taken together, the ERC1400 security token standards provide document management, error signalling, transfer restrictions, forced transfers, off-chain data injection, issuance / redemption semantics and expose partially fungible subsets of a token holders balance.

 The ERC-1400 standard defines the following notable features: